afpineda/Kunos-Simulazione-API-for-Delphi/doc/ACPressureTest/README_ENGLISH.txt

 HOW DO I (RE)START THE AUTOMATED PRESSURE TEST?
 ------------------------------------------------

-Enter a practice session (hotlap modes are not suitable).
+Enter a practice session (hot lap modes are not suitable).
 Go to the setup screen, then click on "drive" within a time lapse of 5 seconds.
 Otherwise, cold pressures will not be detected.